10 Clear Signs Your Cat Loves You

 Each cat is different, and you may know your cat’s specific love signals.
 They might drool, rub against you or give you a certain meow that you know means they are content and feeling a strong bond with you.
 Cats can sometimes prefer that they approach you to begin with but generally over time you will form a strong connection with your kitty that works both ways.

 Ultimately, if you give your cat lots of love it’s likely they’ll love you back.
-Getting pet insurance for them is also a great step in protecting your cat from unforeseen health situations.
-Generally speaking, cats are less expensive than dogs per year for their health needs and so pet insurance premiums for cats are typically less too (but it does depend on other factors as well).
-And if you have more than one cat, we at PHI Direct even offer a 5% multi-pet discount – so you can protect your pets while saving even more.
+Getting pet insurance for your cat is also a great step in protecting them from unforeseen health situations.
+Generally speaking, cats are less expensive than the cost of dogs per year for their health needs and so pet insurance premiums for cats are typically less too (but it does depend on other factors as well).
+And if you have more than one cat, we at PHI Direct offer a 5% multi-pet discount – so you can protect all your pets while saving even more.